bassosimone/yakof/DESIGN.md

 YAKOF demonstrates a path forward for sustainability modeling that:
 - Makes dimension errors impossible through the type system
 - Provides clear semantics for tensor transformations
-- Makes debugging a central part of the modeling process
 - Supports multiple backends and evaluation strategies

 By focusing on tensor space semantics rather than just shapes, the framework enables more robust and maintainable sustainability models.